eXascaleInfolab/PyExPool/README.md

 > Automatic rescheduling of the workers on low memory condition for the in-RAM computations is an optional and the only feature that requires an external package, [psutil](https://pypi.python.org/pypi/psutil).
 All scheduling jobs share the same CPU affinity policy, which is convenient for the benchmarking, but not so suitable for scheduling both single and multi-threaded apps with distinct demands for the CPU cache.

-Implemented as a *single-file module* to be *easily included into your project and customized as a part of your distribution* (like in [PyCaBeM](//github.com/eXascaleInfolab/PyCABeM)), not as a separate library.
+All main functionality is implemented as a *single-file module* to be *easily included into your project and customized as a part of your distribution* (like in [PyCaBeM](//github.com/eXascaleInfolab/PyCABeM)), not as a separate library.
+Additionally, an optional minimalistic Web interface to inspect the load balancer and execution pool is supplied in the separate file.
-The main purpose of this single-file module is the **asynchronous execution of modules and external executables with custom resource consumption constraints, cache / parallelization tuning and automatic balancing of the worker processes for the in memory computations on the single server**.
+The main purpose of the main single-file module is the **asynchronous execution of modules and external executables with custom resource consumption constraints, cache / parallelization tuning and automatic balancing of the worker processes for the in memory computations on the single server**.
 If the asynchronous execution of *Python functions* is required, usage of external modules is not a problem and the automatic jobs scheduling for the in-RAM computations is not necessary, then a more handy and straightforward approach is to use [Pebble](https://pypi.python.org/pypi/Pebble) library.
 If a distributed task queue is required with advanced monitoring and reporting facilities then [Celery](http://www.celeryproject.org/) might be a good choice.
 For the parallel execution of the shell scripts a good option can be the [GNU parallel](https://en.wikipedia.org/wiki/GNU_parallel).

 The **load balancing** is enabled when the global variables `_LIMIT_WORKERS_RAM` and `_CHAINED_CONSTRAINTS` are set, jobs `.category` and relative `.size` (if known) specified.
 The balancing is performed to use as much RAM and CPU resources as possible performing in-RAM computations and meeting the specified timeout and memory constraints for each job and for the whole pool.